THE ITALY OF MUSIC RESTARTS FROM RAVENNA FESTIVAL

 The 2021 Ravenna Festival is already in planning and it is hoped that audiences from across Italy and the world will be able to return to enjoy music, theatre, opera, dance and much more in one of the country’s most beautiful and friendly cities.
 At the heart of the 2021 festival programming will be a celebration of Ravenna’s most famous honorary citizen – Dante Alighieri, who lived and died in Ravenna in 1321.

-The Ticket Office of the Alighieri Theatre is currently closed to the public, but the team is working from home: for information please contact us either by phone (+39 333 200 9711, oppure +39 0544 249242) or by e-mail (firstname.lastname@example.org) from Monday to Saturday, from 9 to 14.
+The Ticket Office of the Alighieri Theatre will reopen to the public on Wednesday, June 3, from Monday to Saturday, from 10 to 13.
+Access will be granted ONLY on appointment, booking by phone +39 0544 249244.
+In the meanwhile, it is possible to contact us either by phone or by e-mail (email@example.com) from Monday to Saturday, from 9 to 14.